chenxi-yang/DSE/README.md

 ### Pre-requisites
 This repository requires to run on Python 3.8.12. and install PyTorch 1.10.2.

+## Datasets
+The trajectory datasets are available in our [Google drive](https://drive.google.com/drive/folders/1Icj5gYvRMdpm5_Ys_vE2T1W5HKTMnVul?usp=sharing).
+Please unzip the `Datasets.zip` and put the dataset under the directory of `dataset/` of this repository.

 ### Usage
 Train and evaluate with the `run.py` with the common options: